-- Lower risk of excessive contractions to uterus - Lower risk of distress to baby - Less pain - No increase in the risk of needing an emergency caesarean section - No increase in the risk of haemorrhage - Minimising the risk of uterine rupture in women with a history of previous caesarean section by avoiding the use of hormonal cervical ripening medication
+- Lower risk of excessive contractions to uterus. - Lower risk of distress to baby. - Less pain. - No increase in the risk of needing an emergency caesarean section compared to other induction of labour methods. - No increase in the risk of haemorrhage. - Minimising the risk of uterine rupture in women with a history of previous caesarean section by avoiding the use of hormonal cervical ripening medication.